New in v0.5.0.

 - Check constraints

-- Insert statements that use anything other than a
+- Insert statements that refer to data in other relations, e.g.:

 Creating a table